 The Shroud of Turin is, in a way, a mirror: it shows the beholder whatever they wish to see.
 For devoted Christians, it’s the holiest of icons: the linen cloth that wrapped Jesus Christ’s crucified ...

-The Shroud of Turin, which has been revered by some Christians as the burial cloth of Jesus, could be a fake, according to a new forensic investigation.
-The investigation into the bloodstain pattern ...
+The Shroud of Turin, long revered by some as the burial cloth of Jesus, has sparked a centuries-long debate over its authenticity.
+Recent research has added weight to claims that the mysterious image ...

 Some results have been hidden because they may be inaccessible to you